-I THOUGHT I WOULD ANSWER A COMMON QUESTION I GET FROM MANY YOUNG PEOPLE I MEET IN MY WORK.
+Let’s ANSWER A COMMON QUESTION asked by MANY YOUNG PEOPLE We MEET IN our WORK.
 “WHAT CAN I DO WITH MY LIFE?”

-What an extremely tough thing to figure out: what to do with your future when things don’t go well or when your young and naive, but I can share what I’ve picked up from my many years of coaching people –many successfully happy individuals.
+What an extremely tough thing to figure out: what to do with your future when things don’t go well or when your young and naive, but we can share what we’ve picked up from many years of coaching people –many successfully happy individuals.

 1. You can’t figure out the future.
 Even young people who have a plan (be a doctor, lawyer, research scientist, singer) don’t really know what will happen.
 If they have any certainty at all, they’re a bit deluded.
 Life doesn’t go according to plan, and while a few people might do exactly what they set out to do, you never know if you’re one of those.
 Other things come along to change you, to change your opportunities, to change the world.
-The jobs of working at Google, Amazon or Twitter, for example, didn’t exist when I was a teenager.
+The jobs of working at Google, Amazon or Twitter, for example, didn’t exist when we were teenagers.
 So if you can’t figure out the future, what do you do?

 Don’t focus on the future.
 Focus on what you can do right now that will be good no matter what the future brings.
 Make stuff.
 Build stuff.
 Learn skills.
 Go on adventures.
 Make friends.
 These things will help in any future.